 Day 13: This internationally famous reserve, set up for Project Tiger, was established in 1935 and covers 520 square kilometres.
 The Tigers here are extremely hard to find and with vast areas of forest in which to roam, encounters are now very rare.
 However exploration on foot is not allowed – indeed it is only possible in areas adjacent to our lodge or if accompanied by an armed guard.
-Happily, safaris on elephant-back provide a thrilling alternative.
+Happily, the Park is easily accessible by our open-top jeeps.
 Located in the Himalayan foothills between 400m and 1100m above sea level, the reserve is divided by the River Ram Ganga and offers a variety of habitats, from dense jungle and mature forests to open grassland, broad river valleys and rolling hills.
 The wealth and variety of species seems almost inexhaustible: Great Hornbill, Jungle Owlet, Slaty-headed Parakeet, Himalayan Swiftlet, Lesser Fish-Eagle, or even Great Thick-knee, Stork-billed Kingfisher or White-tailed Rubythroat.
 As well as Tiger, mammals include Indian Elephant, Indian Muntjac and Hog Deer.
 Night in Corbett National Park.

 Day 14: After a final morning in the park we’ll drive to the old hill-station of Nainital, a journey which takes us along one of the world’s more spectacular mountain roads as we climb up into the Kumaon Hills on our way to this delightful ‘lake city’.
 We’ll stop along the way to look for birds.
 New species could include Long-tailed Broadbill, Black-throated Jay, Black-throated Tit, Blue-headed Redstart, and the spectacular Spotted Forktail.
 Night in Nainital.